sonalchaturvedi-CV/AWS-to-Azure-Databricks-Migration/README.md

 2. Read your file from the dbfs file path
 3. Write in delta format and save as new table
 4. Check if data is loaded perfectly
-5. All codes are logged here
+5. All codes can be found in this repo.